Wondering how to crop photos – portraits specifically?

 4. Cropping portraits – limbs

-The most important tip to remember when cropping limbs in portraits is to remember not to crop across a joint.
-So, no cropping at the wrist, elbow, ankle, knee, hip or shoulder.
+As I mentioned at the start, the most important portrait cropping rule to remember when cropping limbs is to remember not to crop across a joint.
+So, no cropping at the:

-I mentioned earlier that clothes can affect cropping decisions.
-If somebody is wearing a skirt that ends just above the knee, you have an additional decision to make.
-Most of the time it won’t look good to have a sliver of leg showing below the bottom of the skirt.
-In these instances it would be good to crop higher up the thigh, or below the knee.
+I mentioned earlier that clothes can affect portrait cropping decisions.
+If somebody is wearing a dress, skirt or shorts that end just above the knee, you have an additional decision to make.
+Most of the time it won’t look good to have a sliver of leg showing below the bottom of the clothing.
+In these instances it would be good to crop the photo higher up the thigh, or below the knee.

 The same goes with necklines on clothing and necklaces.
 Try not to crop through either, because it breaks the flow of the line and distracts the eye.